 The Colorado Journal of Asian Studies is published annually by the Center for Asian Studies at the University of Colorado Boulder.
-We publish original, quality undergraduate research on almost any aspect of Asia or Asian culture and welcome submissions of original scholarly work from any undergraduate student in any department at CU Boulder or other universities.
+We publish original, quality undergraduate research on almost any aspect of Asia (East, Southeast, South, or West) or Asian culture and welcome submissions of original scholarly work from any undergraduate student in any department at CU Boulder or at other universities.
 Authors of Asia-related research papers can submit them directly; we also hope that faculty members will encourage their students whose papers fit this description to contact us.
 All papers will be reviewed for acceptance by the journal editor.

 We welcome papers that are at least 2500 words in length and that conform to the MLA citation style.
-The deadline for Summer 2018 submissions is May 15, 2018.
+The deadline for the Summer 2019 issue is 1 June 2019.
 All published work is freely available to the public.
-Previously published papers can be found at https://www.colorado.edu/cas/academics/colorado-journal-asian-studies.

 Paper submissions and questions should be addressed to the editor, Colleen Berry, at email@example.com.

 Past volumes of the Colorado Journal of Asian Studies: